Shuttle/Shuttle.Esb.EMail/README.md

 An e-mailing solution built on Shuttle.Esb that makes use of SMTP for sending mails with optional attachments.

+## Registration

+You can register the relevant dependencies using `ComponentRegistryExtensions.RegisterEMail(IComponentRegistry)`.

 ## Sending an e-mail request

 Send a `SendEMailCommand` to an endpoint that will perform the e-mail communication.